yakuana/GAforStrings2020/README.md

     The resulting terminal entry should look like this but with the parameters you choose:

         java GA 100 ts 0.7 0.01 10000 100

+    Change/set target string in GA.java at line 6

 Happy Coding!